Cycling under Pressure - how hard should my tyres be?

 So what determines the 'ideal' tyre pressure?
 Well let's go out to your car again...
 Somewhere in the handbook it'll state recommended pressures.
 In fact it'll probably give two sets – one for lightly loaded and one for heavily loaded and the difference might be as much as 30%.
 Now that's logical, as the air is simply a spring a greater weight will compress the spring more so that it loses some of its travel – so the more weight the more pressure and the relationship is pretty much linear – so a 30% increase in load gives a 30% increase in recommended tyre pressure.

 What else?
 Well one effect of a tyre rolling is that it distorts the tyre, the bit touching the road gets flattened by the weight, and this continuous distortion and flexing uses up energy.
 In theory a very hard tyre will distort less and so use less energy and so be faster – and this is the root of all that misinformation about tyre pressure.
 In the public mind hard tyre=easy riding.
 This is a fallacy.
-If you are riding on the wooden boards of a track then you can happily use 200 psi+ to good advantage, but add any irregularities to the surface, and the tyre's flexibility will use more energy being rock hard and riding up and down every tiny imperfection.
+If you are riding on the wooden boards of a track then you can happily use 200 psi+ to good advantage, but add any irregularities to the surface, and the tyre's lack of flexibility will use more energy being rock hard and riding up and down every tiny imperfection.
 The rougher the surface the lower the optimum pressure is for minimum resistance.
 And of course that rock-hard tyre well be uncomfortable – and as we don't want to be shaken to bits we need to compromise.

 And compromise is what it's all about, but there are some indisputable conclusions we can come to.
 Let's take two typical cyclists – my wife and I...
 I weigh 85 kgs, my wife (Kate) a sylph-like 55kgs.
 Our bikes weight about the same at 12 kgs unloaded.
 So 97 kgs and 67 kgs.
 You see where I'm going with this?
 Kate+bike is about 30% lighter than me and my bike.
 So inevitably, for the same ride quality, tyre distortion and rolling resistance her tyre pressures need to be >30% lower than mine!